VincentWei/minigui-docs/supplementary-docs/Using-Images-and-Fonts-on-System-without-File-System.md

 ## Overview

-We often want to embed the raw data of images and/or fonts into the final executable of a MiniGUI app:
+We often need to embed raw data of images and/or fonts into the final executable of a MiniGUI app, for example:

 - The operating system does not provide support for file system.
-- You want to protect your digital intellectual properties such as icons.
+- You need to protect your digital intellectual properties such as icons.

-For this purpose, MiniGUI provides a set of APIs and tools to embed the arbitrary data into the final executable.
+For such purpose, MiniGUI provides a set of APIs and tools to embed arbitrary data into the final executable.

-Note that, in MiniGUI term, we often call the embedded data as `incore data`, `incore resource`, or `inner resource`.
+Note that, in MiniGUI terms, we often call the embedded data as `incore data`, `incore resource`, or `inner resource`.

 For a complete sample, please refer to: